 2017 FUNDERS

-Hull 2017 is carrying out fundraising activity for UK City of Culture and, where requested by Hull 2017, the Producer shall support such fundraising through Production related activities which may include cultivation events, artist/s talks, special tours, special viewings, limited edition artist works and other activity associated with the Production..
+Hull 2017 is carrying out fundraising activity for UK City of Culture and, where requested by Hull 2017, the Producer shall support such fundraising through Production related activities which may include cultivation events, artist/s talks, special tours, special viewings, limited edition artist works and other activity associated with the Production.

 Hull 2017 is carrying out promotional and engagement activities for UK City of Culture and may require the Producer and its creative artists to take part in such activities.
 Hull 2017 will endeavour to provide the Producer with reasonable notice of any such activity.